 8. Rep. Barbara Jordan

 Barbara Jordan of Texas was the first Black woman elected to Congress.
 She also gave the keynote address to the Democratic National Convention in 1976 and was a huge champion for immigration reform.
 Rep. Jordan was a true fighter.

 9. Lorraine Hansberry

-It wasn’t until after her death in 1965 was it revealed that the writer and activist was a lesbian.
-Her activism with the ‘Freedom Newspaper’ and Daughters of Bilitis, one of the first lesbian organization, was inclusive of Black and queer issues.
+It wasn’t until after her death in 1965 that it was revealed that the writer and activist was a lesbian.
+Her activism with the “Freedom Newspaper” and Daughters of Bilitis, one of the first lesbian organizations, was inclusive of Black and queer issues.